rnajena/pcago-unified/helppages/processing-readcount-processing.md

 You can apply additional processing to your read count table:

-## Remove genes with constant read counts
+## Remove genes with zero read counts

-If enabled, all genes with constant read counts are omitted from the table.
+If enabled, all genes with zero read counts are omitted from the table.
-This is needed if you want to apply variance scaling to the data before PCA as genes with constant read counts have a variance of zero.

 ## Transpose matrix